DinkieShy/domain-adversarial/README.md

 Inference flags:
 -c/--coco - Output results in COCO format, and create `cocoDataset.json`
--s/--show - ~Not Yet Implemented~ Visualise a sample of detections
+-s x/--show x - Visualise a sample of detections, with x being the number of samples
+-t x/--threshold x - Don't include detections with a confidence score below this threshold

+When showing images, the colour of the bounding box represents the confidence score.
+Red - less then 0.6
+Yellow - less than 0.9
+Green - 0.9 and above

 # Evaluation
 It is recommended that the COCO api is used for error evaluation https://github.com/wenmengzhou/cocoapi/tree/add_analyze_func